libretro/docs/docs/development/cores/developing-cores.md

 After a game has been loaded successfully, retro_run() will be called repeatedly as long as the user desires.
 When called, the implementation will perform its inner functionality for one video frame.
 During this time, the implementation is free to call callbacks for video frames, audio samples, as well as polling input, and querying current input state.
 The requirements for the callbacks are that video callback is called exactly once, i.e. it does not have to come last.
 Also, input polling must be called at least once.

+#### Input
+Abstracting joypad and other input devices is the hardest part of defining a multi-system API as it differs across every system.
+The libretro API therefore provides the RetroPad -- a joypad abstraction available with digital and analog controls -- to allow cores to be written without platform-specific input code.

+Input device abstractions are also available for keyboards, mice, pointers, and lightguns.

+**Learn more in the [Input API](/development/input-api.md) docs.**

 #### Video/Audio synchronization considerations

 Libretro is based on fixed rates; video FPS and audio sampling rates are always assumed to be constant.
 Frontends will have control of the speed of playing, typically using VSync to obtain correctspeed.
 The frontend is free to "fast-forward", i.e. play as fast as possible without waiting, or slow-motion.
 For this reason, the engine should not rely on system timers to perform arbitrary synchronization.
 This is common and often needed in 3D games to account for varying frame rates while still maintaining a playable game.